Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 ### Features to implement in the future

-* Buy directly on the Bookcytocin platform and not go through affiliate link via Amazon
+* Buy directly on the Bookcytocin platform and not go through affiliate link via Amazon.
-* Users can exchange their books with other members
+* Users can exchange their books with other members.
-* Users can give away their book in exchange for discounts
+* Users can give away their book in exchange for discounts.
 * Users can have access to a history of their activities.
 A record is accessible if they buy a book, exchange a book or leave a review, etc.
-* Users can contact the website owner to request general information thanks to a contact form
+* Users can contact the website owner to request general information thanks to a contact form.
 * Users receives a confirmation email once the contact form is completed.
-* Users can follow a profile from experts to receive recommendations by email
+* Users can follow a profile from experts to receive recommendations by email.
-* Users can track their readings with more status than saved (ie : status: saved, reading, or finished )
+* Users can track their readings with more status than saved (ie : status: saved, reading, or finished ).
-* Users can sell their books and edit their entry
+* Users can sell their books and edit their entry.
-* Possibility to add / edit reviews of books via MyBookLog page profile/history of review
+* Possibility to add / edit reviews of books via MyBookLog page profile/history of review.
-* Vote for the readflix of the month
+* Vote for the readflix of the month.
-* Share a book with a friend via social media
+* Share a book with a friend via social media.
-* Reset their goal commitment
+* Reset their goal commitment.
-* Prevent user from saving the same book twice
+* Prevent users from saving the same book twice.

 ## Technologie Used